-NOW, THEREFORE, the Cherokee Nation, by and through its Principal Chief, Bill John Baker, and the State of Oklahoma, by and through its Governor, Mary Fallin, do hereby enter into this Compact, the terms of such Compact to commence on November 1, 2013, for the mutual benefit of the Nation and the State, to-wit:
+NOW, THEREFORE, the Cherokee Nation, by and through its Principal Chief, Chad Smith, and the State of Oklahoma, by and through its Governor, Brad Henry, do hereby enter into this Compact for the mutual benefit of the Nation and the State, to-wit:

-The provisions of this Compact shall govern the rate of taxation and payment of taxes to the Nation and the State on the retail sales of cigarettes and other tobacco products in the Nation's Indian Country as defined by federal law, including 18 U.S.C. § 1151, hereinafter referred to as "Compact Jurisdiction" when said retail sales are made by (a) businesses owned by the Nation, (b) licensees who are members of the Nation, or (c) businesses licensed by the Nation in which the majority interest is owned by the Nation or members of the Nation, provided that nothing herein shall prohibit the Nation from enacting any laws and/or regulations regarding the retail sale, use, or possession of cigarettes and other tobacco products in the Nation's jurisdiction that would not be in conflict with the provisions set forth herein.
+1. Regardless of any subsequent enactment by the State of any laws or administrative rules regarding the rate of taxation on the sale of cigarettes and other tobacco products, only the provisions of this Compact shall govern the minimum Tribal rate of taxation and payment to the State on the retail sales of cigarettes and other tobacco products in the Nation's Indian Country as defined by federal law, including 18 U.S.C. § 1151, hereinafter referred to as "Compact Jurisdiction", when said retail sales are made by (a) businesses owned by the Nation, (b) licensees who are members of the Nation, or (c) businesses licensed by the Nation in which the majority interest is owned by the Nation or members of the Nation, provided that nothing herein shall prohibit the Nation from enacting any laws and/or regulations regarding the retail sale, use or possession of cigarettes and other tobacco products in the Nation's Jurisdiction that would not be in conflict with the provisions set forth herein.
 The entities or groups described in clauses (a), (b), and (c) of this paragraph shall be collectively referred to as the "Retailers" or individually as a "Retailer."
 Nothing contained herein shall impair the ability of the Oklahoma Tax Commission to regulate cigarette manufacturers, importers, wholesalers, distributors, distributing agents, jobbers, or warehousemen ("Wholesalers"), provided such regulation shall not interfere with the rights of the Nation or its Retailers under this Compact.